 Recently I was thinking of doing a few more in depth posts on the benefits of hiking.
-One of the first areas I wanted to look into was the spiritual side of hiking.
+One of the first areas I wanted to look into was the spiritual aspect of hiking.

 Photo Credit: Bureau of Land Management Oregon

-Now, I do actually have an interest in formal meditation although I don't do it every day.
-However, one thing I do try and do quite often is to bring myself back into the present moment.
+Now, I do actually have an interest in formal meditation and I try to do it every day.
+Another thing I try and do quite often is to bring myself back into the present moment.
 That is, not to be lost in the maelstrom of thoughts about either the future or the past which is the standard mode of operation for most people, including myself I hasten to add.

 There are various names for this present moment awareness and there are various practices to help you be more present in your day-to-day life.
 One very common practice which you hear a lot these days, is Mindfulness.